 - Pour the batter into the prepared loaf pan and smooth out the top of the batter using a spatula or spoon.

 - For the optional decoration, keep the peel on the reserved banana and slice it in half, lengthwise; then peel the banana.
 Sprinkle a little coconut sugar or brown sugar on the cut/interior sides of the banana.
 Gently arrange the bananas on top the batter, sugared side side up.NOTE: This might create a dome in the middle of the bananas, where the batter bunches up in the middle.
 Use a spoon to move some of the batter around the pan so that the bread doesn’t bake unevenly.

-- To store, place completely cooled banana bread in an airtight container or wrap tightly in plastic and leave on the counter for 2-4 days.
-If you don't include the decorative banana on top, it will last longer.
+- To store, place completely cooled banana bread in an airtight container or wrap tightly in plastic and leave on the counter for 2-4 days (if using decorative banana topping, the topping a will start to brown after day 1).
 You can also freeze the banana bread.
 If you freeze the whole loaf, allow it to defrost on the countertop for 2-3 hours.
 If you freeze individual slices, defrost on the countertop for 20-30 minutes.